Overhead Crane Safety, 29 CFR 1910.179

 - Cracked or worn sheaves and drums

-- Worn, cracked or distorted parts, such as pins, bearings, gears, rollers, etc.
+- Worn, cracked or distorted parts, such as pins, bearings, shafts, gears, rollers, locking and clamping devices.

 - Inaccuracies in load, wind and other indicators

-- Excessive wear of chain drive sprockets and chain
+- Excessive wear of chain drive sprockets and excessive chain stretch

 - Deteriorated electrical components, such as pushbuttons, limit switches or contactors